vipulnaik/working-drafts/eaf/my-2018-donations.md

 ### The selection of recipients

-For 2017 and 2018, I had given Issa the option of assigning $500 of my money to charitable causes of his choosing (with no strict requirement that these be recognized as charities).
+For each of the years 2017 and 2018, I had given Issa the option of assigning $500 of my money to charitable causes of his choosing (with no strict requirement that these be recognized as charities).
 In 2017, Issa deferred the use of the money, so he had $1,000 to allocate.

 Issa ultimately decided to allocate 50% of the $1,000 (i.e., $500) to
 the [$500,000 EA Donor